Rugby: England star Danny Cipriani opens up on ex-girlfriend Caroline Flack and his own mental health struggles

 England rugby star Danny Cipriani has revealed he tried to buy a gun to kill himself, as he released a video to speak out on mental health in the wake of his ex-girlfriend Caroline Flack's death.

-In an emotional 18-minute speech posted on his Instagram account, the 32-year-old opened up about his own struggles in an attempt to force change in society, he says.
+In an emotional 18-minute speech posted on his Instagram account, the 32-year-old opened up about his own struggles in an attempt to force change in society, he said.

 Cipriani said he had been talking to Flack regularly for the past three to four months, and that she had tried to call him and text him on Friday night in the hours before she killed herself.